Almost everyone knows what a soul mate is - a perfect companion whom you

 doesn't destine everyone to be married, but even if it is part of His

-plan, we can mess it up and end up dating and marrying the wrong people
+plan, we can mess things up by dating and marrying the wrong people

 if we're focused on the wrong things.
 It can seriously hurt and scar us,